Screenshot 2025-07-01 at 21.44.24.png

 Poetry Film: Dwelling

-Words by Asia Nichols
+Words: Asia Nichols

-Illustration and animation by Gabrielle Tesfaye
+Illustration & animation: Gabrielle Tesfaye

 Published: November 2021